 Who is currently using SIS?

-Is SIS specifically for use with people with intellectual disabilities?
+Are SIS-A and SIS-C specifically for use with people with intellectual disabilities?

 Can SIS be used with other developmental disability populations?

 How is SIS different from adaptive behavior scales?